 Your mission, should you choose to accept it, involves the identification and protection of the Personal Data of residents in the European Union (EU).
 You may select key data security solutions to aid you.
-You have only one year and eight months to complete this mission.
+You have only eight months to complete this mission.
 Continue reading for specific steps to take.
 This message will self-destruct in 10 seconds.

 Sound intimidating?
 The General Data Protection Regulation (GDPR) impacts any organization that deals with the information of current, past or prospective customers (Data Subjects) in the EU.
 Organizations around the world are scrambling to assess their GDPR readiness before May 2018, when the regulation takes effect.